yuhko-msft/microsoft-graph-docs/api-reference/beta/api/temporaryaccesspassauthenticationmethodconfiguration-delete.md

 |Delegated (personal Microsoft account)|Not supported.|
 |Application|Policy.ReadWrite.AuthenticationMethod|

  For delegated scenarios, the administrator needs the Global admin role.
-For more information, see[roles](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles).
+For more information, see [roles](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles).

 ## HTTP request